 The key to making really good pesto is toasting the pine nuts.
 It only takes a few minutes, but it will add a beautiful subtle toasted nuttiness to the pesto.
 And after toasting the pine nuts, the only thing to do is throw all the ingredients in a food processor, process, and voila, pesto!
+It’s so easy!

-When my husband and I were getting married one venue said that with our limited budget what we would be looking at in terms of food would be something like a bowl of pesto pasta salad.
+When my husband and I were getting married, one venue said that with our limited budget what we would be looking at in terms of food would be something like a bowl of pesto pasta salad.
 I immediately shrieked ‘NO!
 It’ll get in my teeth’ and we moved on.
 When my husband was telling my sisters the story of the past suggestion, they (I have 3 sisters) said almost in unison ‘NO!
 It’ll get in people’s teeth!’, my hubby LOL’d and always tells the story of how my sisters and I had the same response.

-- 1/4 Cup Parmesan shredded
+- 1/4 cup Parmesan cheese shredded

-- 1/4 Pine Nuts toasted
+- 1/4 cup Pine Nuts toasted

 - 1 Garlic clove